AlekseiIvshin/CatchTheFox/README.md

 Required: beacons or devices able to simulate beacons.

 Turn on beacons.
 Application will find them and they become foxes. **Hunt was started!**

+During the game application shows distance to foxes.
+When distance will enough to catch a fox, application will show image(or button) with fox.
+Tap on that image and fox will be caught!